Code-Institute-Submissions/hangman-game-2/README.md

 * [Grammarly](https://app.grammarly.com/) used to fix the thousands of grammar errors across the project.

-* The Code Institute's GitHub full [template](https://github.com/Code-Institute-Org/python-essentials-template) for Python is used in order for the program to display properly in the deployed site on Heroku.
+* The Code Institute's GitHub [python-essentials-template](https://github.com/Code-Institute-Org/python-essentials-template) for Python is used in order for the program to display properly in the deployed site on Heroku.

 * [random](https://docs.python.org/3/library/random.html) to randomize anagram